hyperledger/besu/CHARTER.md

          2. Maintainers are Contributors who have earned the ability to modify ("commit") source code, documentation or other technical artifacts in a project's repository; and

-         3. A Contributor may become a Maintainer by a majority approval of the existing Maintainers.
-A Maintainer may be removed by a majority approval of the other existing Maintainers.
+         3. A Contributor may become a Maintainer by following the previously agreed process outlined in [MAINTAINERS.md](MAINTAINERS.md).

       4. Participation in the Project through becoming a Contributor and Maintainer is open to anyone so long as they abide by the terms of this Charter.